codex-storage/codex-research/design/sales.md

 in the queue.
 This prevents unnecessarily popping items off the queue.

 #### Unpausing the queue
-The queue should be unpaused if it was paused and any slots in the queue should have their `seen` flag cleared, when:
+When availabilities are modified or added, the queue should be unpaused if it was paused and any slots in the queue should have their `seen` flag cleared.
-1. availabilities are modified or added
-2. slots are pushed to the queue
+Additionally, when availabilities are modified or added, the queue should be unpaused if itw as paused, however the `seen` flags of existing queue items should not be cleared.

 #### Queue workers
 Each time an item in the queue is processed, it is assigned to a workers.
 The